 Lisa: ...If you're the police, who will police the police?!Homer: I dunno, Coast Guard?

 - In "Homer the Vigilante", Homer recognizes that the Coast Guard is a possible obstacle to his vigilante group:

-- A Coast Guard vessel, having been earlier taunted by Homer and Bart (they were in international waters, outside the Coast Guard's jurisdiction), refuses to assist them and their guests aboard Mr. Burns' yacht in when it is boarded by pirates in "The Mansion Family".
+- A Coast Guard vessel, having earlier been taunted by Homer and Bart (they were in international waters, outside the Coast Guard's jurisdiction), refuses to assist them and their guests aboard Mr. Burns' yacht when it is boarded by pirates in "The Mansion Family".
 Instead of intervening, the Guardsmen take the opportunity to taunt them back via loud-hailer: